csgillespie/efficientR/main.md

 More details on these, and other potentially useful `.Rprofile` options are described subsequently.
 For more suggestions of useful startup settings, see Examples in `help("Startup")` and online resources such as those at [statmethods.net](http://www.statmethods.net/interface/customizing.html).
-The help pages for R options (accessible with `?options`) are also worth a read before writing you own `.Rprofile`.
+The help pages for R options (accessible with `?options`) are also worth a read before writing your own `.Rprofile`.

 Ever been frustrated by unwanted `+` symbols that prevent copied and pasted multi-line functions from working?
 These potentially annoying `+`s can be eradicated by adding `options(continue = "  ")` to your `.Rprofile`.